 There is typically a sense of dismay when you notice something isn’t quite right with your furnace.
-You’re sitting at home and you notice your furnace is constantly kicking in and shutting off.
+You’re sitting at home and you realize your furnace is continuously kicking in and shutting off.
 However, before you panic, there are a few things you can check when you realize your furnace seems to be shutting off more than usual than it should be.

-- Check the air filter in your furnace—You may think that air filters are only used to help keep the air inside your home cleaner, but the filters also help keep your system clean.
+- Check the air filter in your furnace—You may think that air filters are only used to help keep the indoor air cleaner, but they also help keep your system clean.
 Your first step when you recognize an issue with your system should be examining your air filter to see if it should be replaced.
 If it’s clogged or dirty, it can make it tough for air to flow over the heat exchanger.

-- Look at your thermostat—For lots of us, we may have set our thermostats months ago and forgot about it, even more so when using a smart or programmable thermostat.
-Look at your thermostat to see if anything strange is going on or if it might need new batteries.
+- Look at your thermostat—For lots of us, we may have set our thermostats weeks ago and forgot about it, especially when using a smart or programmable thermostat.
+Look at your thermostat to see if anything strange is taking place or if it could need new batteries.
 The location of your thermostat could make a difference, as well.
-If it’s located in a place that’s often hotter than the rest of your space, such as in direct sunlight or by another heat source, it could be mistakenly assuming your home has met the desired temperature.
+If it’s located in a place that’s often hotter than the rest of your space, such as in direct sunlight or by another heat source, it could be mistakenly assuming your home is already up to the desired temperature.

 - Check out your windows for proper insulation—If your home doesn’t have appropriate insulation, your furnace is likely to shut off more regularly.
-Walk around your home and check the windows to ensure they are all closed and inspect the seals around your windows for any drafts or cold air coming into the house.
+Walk around your home and check the windows to ensure they are all closed and inspect the seals around your windows for any drafts or cold air entering the home.

-While you can look at these issues by yourself, if issues still occur after these checks, it might be time to call in the experts.
-When your furnace is always turning off, it can lead to unnecessary work and stress on your system that could cause more costly repairs or even a replacement.
+While you can look at these issues by yourself, if issues still occur after these checks, it might be time to call in the professionals.
+When your furnace is always turning off, it can result in unnecessary work and stress on your system that could lead to more costly repairs or even a replacement.

 Our experts are willing to help you examine the situation and pinpoint the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
 If you have questions, give us a call at 281-407-9478 or visit our online scheduler to conveniently request an appointment.